adamkjelstroem/Inter_Dyck_implementation/README.md

 We have implemented the algorithms in C++.

-Here we describe how to run the implementations and obtain the results found in the paper.
+Here we describe how to run the implementations and obtain the results found in table 2 of the paper.

 ## Requirements

 1. Machine with Unix based operating system, such as Ubuntu or MacOS.
 Our experiments were performed on a machine with about 8GB RAM.
+2. The g++ command line tool.

 ## Directory Structure